 - Tell me about yourself.

 - What attracted you to this company?

 - Why do you want this position?

 - What will you bring to this role?

 - Tell me about a time when you led a team/ completed a project/worked with someone you found difficult to work with.

 - What would you do differently if faced with that (difficult) situation again?

 - What do you consider your greatest strength?

 - ...your greatest weakness?

 - What has been your greatest achievement?

-have responded differently and what you could add to strengthen your answer(s).
-This will help if you are asked similar questions in future - including during a final-round interview - if the organisation decides to drill deeper into areas that have already been assessed.
+are asked similar questions in future - including during a final-round interview - if the organisation decides to drill deeper into areas that have already been assessed.

 Handling offers or rejections